 The Spring and Fall 2020 Application Cycle will open August 15.
 ALL of your application materials should go through the SOPHAS system.
 Please do not send materials directly to the Penn MPH office.

 - General Deadline: Priority deadline for applications is on or before February 1.
 However, the MPH program has a rolling admission policy: verified applications will be reviewed on an ongoing basis.
 Our rolling admission policy encourages early submission of applications, but applicants can submit through April 15.

 - Application Review: Once SOPHAS has verified your application, it will be forwarded to the Admission Committee.
 Applications submitted by the February 1 priority deadline will receive a response by April 1.
-Applications will be reviewed on a rolling basis as they are verified. provide decisions no later than April 1.
+Applications will be reviewed on a rolling basis as they are verified.
 The Admission Committee reviews applications and make decisions on a rolling basis after February 1.

 SOPHAS offers resources to help you navigate the application system.
 The SOPHAS FAQ page will address many questions you may have.